dan-simon/mini-lambda/mini_lambda_guide.md

 Mini-Lambda has only non-negative integers as numbers (0, 1, 2, ...).
 In particular, it does not have negative numbers or fractions.
 Ideally, numbers should be of arbitrary precision and size.

 Mini-Lambda has a very permissive syntax for variables.
 A variable is basically anything nonempty without spaces or parenthesis other than numbers and the arrow ->.
 Variables are, of course, immutable.
+Note that \\ in variables is completely ignored; any occurrences of it are removed, so \\+\\ is the same as +.

 ###### Function Application and Lambda Expressions